radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/create-backup.md

 On the backup *Details* screen, the "Backup Details" and "Backup Destination" fields must be completed in order to submit the form to create a backup.

 Under "Backup Details" a "Backup Name" will auto-populate for you in the space provided.
-If you wish to change the name, it must meet the following naming conventions... (**confirming with RL**).

 > **Note:** Backup names must be unique.
 You will receive a warning if the backup name entered is already in use.

 ![image description](images/create-backup-name.png)

 Next, set the backup destination by selecting the checkbox next to the desired storage location.
 Multiple destinations can be selected at the same time.

-(**confirming with RL if other destinations will be available**)

 ![image description](images/create-backup-destination.png)